Center Township, Porter County, Indiana

 Center Township is one of twelve townships in Porter County, Indiana, United States.
 As of the 2010 census, its population was 43,267.

 History

 Center Township was organized in 1836, and named for its location at the geographic center of Porter County.

 Cities and towns

 The largest community in the township is Valparaiso.
+The Aberdeen CDP is also located in this township.

 Education

 Center Township is served by the Valparaiso Community Schools.
 Their high school is Valparaiso High School.

 Valparaiso is also the home of Valparaiso University.